shalivan/shalivan.github.io/_posts/PSY/15-01-01-Personality.md

 Deficency <> Excess

 # Collective
+Others.

-culture is between individual an d community
+Culture is between individual and community.